anqi-lu/TMDB-keywords/README.md

 ## Prototyping

-The first visualization I made was a [donut chart](https://bl.ocks.org/anqi-lu/01dfba5176131dffa961b923047c9fd2), illustrating the number of movies by country.
+The first visualization I made on this dataset was a [donut chart](https://bl.ocks.org/anqi-lu/01dfba5176131dffa961b923047c9fd2), illustrating the number of movies by country.
 It shows the which countries are the movies from.
 Because TMDB is built entirely by the user so there could be a lot of bias in the data (Most movies are from western countries).
 Therefore, I decided that I was not going to do much with the “country” attribute of the data.
 Instead, I decided to focus on the “plot_keywords”, “genres”, and “year”.

 The questions about this dataset became:
 - What plot keywords are the most common among all the movies?